Azure/trusted-internet-connection/README.md

 The following solutions leverage the native Azure Firewall for inbound traffic management into your Azure application environment.
 Select your solution based on the topology of your Azure environment.
 Organizations with an Azure Firewall and Log Analytics workspace should use "Automation account only" solution.

 1. [Complete](#complete).
-Includes all resources and a virtual machine to generate internet-bound traffic.
+Includes all resources and a virtual machine to generate firewall traffic to highlight
 2. [Network + Log Analytics + Automation](#network--log-analytics--automation-account).
 This includes all Azure resources for the network, logging, automation, and alerting.
 Does NOT include a virtual machine.

 3. [Log Analytics + Automation account](#log-analytics--automation-account).
 This is good if you already have VNETs, firewalls, and route table/route server.
 Includes alerting.